Ed Pawlowski: Lease concession

 As a result of the controversy, a concerned citizens group later referred to as Save Allentown's Water was formed.
 Also, groups including but not limited to Food and Water Watch, Water Posse, and the Lehigh Valley Industrial Workers of the World all helped to oppose water privatization in the beginning.
-In October 2012, resident Elijah LoPinto submitted a petition to force Allentown City Council to discuss making the water lease a ballot question; however, council refused to discuss the petition or ballot question.
-Eventually, Save Allentown's Water and Food and Water Watch compiled a petition that would force the water lease to become a referendum issue.
+In October 2012, resident Elijah LoPinto submitted a petition to force Allentown City Council to discuss making the water lease a ballot question, but the council refused to discuss the petition or ballot question.
+Save Allentown's Water and Food and Water Watch compiled a petition to make the water lease a referendum.
 The petitioners gathered over 4,000 signatures from registered voters in Allentown, double the required 2,000.
 Despite the signatures being deemed valid, the petition was disqualified in February 2013 for not meeting requirements under the Pennsylvania Election Code and State Constitution.

 In April 2013, more public meetings were held as Allentown City Council prepared to commence with a final vote on the water lease.
-Mayor Pawlowski continued to defend his proposal despite the concerns of the public, stating that "In less than 24 months Allentown would be just another Pennsylvania city making very ugly headlines about bankruptcy and its leaders lacking the political courage to address its fiscal problems."
+Pawlowski continued to defend his proposal despite the concerns of the public, stating that, "in less than 24 months Allentown would be just another Pennsylvania city making very ugly headlines about bankruptcy and its leaders lacking the political courage to address its fiscal problems."

-Over a hundred residents were in attendance at the final meeting on the water lease, where the lease was approved by city council by a 6-1 vote.
-The highest bidder for the water lease was Lehigh County Authority with a bid of $220 million.
+Over 100 residents were in attendance at the final meeting on the water lease, where the lease was approved by city council by a 6-1 vote.
+The highest bidder for the water lease was Lehigh County Authority (LCA) with a bid of $220 million.

 The LCA is a public water and wastewater utility governed by a nine-member board of directors appointed by the county, whose ratemaking practices are governed by the Pennsylvania Municipal Authorities Act.

 The lease-concession provided the city an upfront payment of $211 million, with annual payments of $500,000.
 The payments helped the city reduce its unfunded pension liability by $150 million, eliminate $30 million in water and sewer debt and reduce its annual Municipal pension obligation from $28 million to $6 million in a single year.

-As a result, Standard & Poor’s Rating Services lifted Allentown’s bond rating by three notches from BBB+ to A+.
+As a result, S&P Global Ratings elevated Allentown’s bond rating by three notches from BBB+ to A+.
 The rating agency noted that the dramatic one time rate increase was due to city’s "significantly improved budget flexibility" as a result of its water and sewer system lease-concession agreement.

 The lease concession and bonds sold to finance development in the Neighborhood Improvement Zone collectively won Allentown recognition from The Bond Buyer as its "Deal of the Year", for the Northeast Region in 2013.